Sergey Tsukanov: 1989-1991

+First arrest and imprisonment

-While investigating the previous attack, authorities established that the dropped knife had been welded with rebar.
+While investigating the previous attack, the investigators established that the dropped knife had been welded with rebar.
 While conducting searches at the various factories around Tula, which had welding machines and similar devices, the police found that similar knives were used by the teenage workers at the local railway depot.
-Following this discovery, all citizens who had been convicted of sexual crimes or registered in psychiatric clinics were inspected for possible involvement, and during said investigations, the authorities learned about the 1989 attack on the teacher committed by Tsukanov.
+Following this discovery, the investigators began reviewing all individuals previously convicted of sexual offenses and registered with psychiatric clinics for possible involvement.
+During the investigation, the police learned of the 1988 attack on the teacher by Tsukanov, after which he became a suspect.

-In August 1991, shortly after leaving school, Tsukanov was detained.
-While police were unable to find evidence connecting him to any of the killings, depot workers identified him as the customer who had bought the knife, and the surviving victim was also convinced that Tsukanov was her assailant.
-Upon learning this, Tsukanov himself confessed to committing the three murders.
-At the request of his lawyers, he was ordered to undergo a psychological examination at the Kursk Psychiatric Hospital, which declared that Tsukanov was sane.
-However, this verdict was disputed by Tsukanov, his parents and lawyer alike, with the latter arguing that the examination had been rife with errors.
-At the upcoming trial, the court was incapable of applying capital punishment, as the suspect was considered a minor under criminal law.
-Due to this, at the end of 1991, Tsukanov was found guilty on all charges and sentenced to 10 years imprisonment, the maximum penalty available for minors at the time.
+On 28 August 1991, shortly after graduating from high school, Tsukanov was arrested.
+While police found no incriminating evidence, he was identified by depot workers as the customer who ordered the knife, as well as by the surviving victim.
+He then confessed to three murders.

+At the request of Tsukanov's lawyers, he was ordered to undergo a forensic psychiatric examination at the Kursk Psychiatric Hospital; he was declared sane.
+However, this verdict was disputed by Tsukanov, his parents, and his lawyer, with the latter arguing that the examination had been rife with errors.
+At the upcoming trial, the court could not impose the death penalty on him, as he was a minor at the time of his crimes.
+On 23 December 1991, Tsukanov was found guilty of all charges and sentenced to ten years imprisonment, the maximum sentence applicable to a minor at the time.

-After his conviction, he was transferred to the Novomoskovsk corrective labour colony, where he befriended fellow convict Anatoly Denisov.
-With Denisov's help, Tsukanov mastered the joiner profession, diligently working for the entirety of his sentence.
-He was considered a model prisoner and never reprimanded by prison officials, which helped influence the decision to grant him early parole in the summer of 1998.
-After his release, Tsukanov returned to his parents' home in Tula, and a few months later, he found a job as a carpenter at a local firm and even found himself a girlfriend.
-However, due to their conflicting personalities and his lack of sexual attraction towards the girl, Tsukanov broke up with her and began to abuse alcohol.
-Soon after, he resumed his killing spree.
+After his conviction, Tsukanov was transferred to the Novomoskovsk corrective labour colony, where he met and befriended fellow inmate Anatoly Denisov.
+With Denisov's help, Tsukanov learned carpentry while in prison and worked in this profession for the rest of his sentence.
+During his imprisonment, he was considered a model prisoner and was never reprimanded by prison officials, which influenced the decision to grant him early parole.
+He was released on 18 February 1998.